 Pulling the fuse cuts power to those items.

 Pulling fuse #16 inside the car, cuts power to the Module.
 Both cases the fans shut off.

 The module receives inputs from sensors and switches and turns the fans on accordingly.

-Depending on which A/C system you have, there are different sensors that check the pressure in the system.
+Depending on which air conditioner system you have, there are different sensors that check the pressure in the system.
 A fault with that sensor or wiring could

 trigger the Coolant Fan Control Module to turn the fans on.

-The fans should still come on since fuse #S180 supplies power to the low speed.
-Take the car to an A/C guy to get the system checked out.
+The fans should still come on since fuse #S180 supplies power to the low speed take the car to an air conditioner specialist to get the system checked out.

 Thursday, December 27th, 2012 AT 11:33 PM